thomaseleff/AutoEq-Device-Manager/README.md

 Instructions for setting-up the AutoEq Device Manager.

 ## Requirements
-- Windows Operating System (minimum Windows 7)
+- Windows Operating System (minimum Windows 10)
 - Equalizer APO (minimum v1.2.1)
 - PowerShell (minimum v5.1)

+  _Minimum requirements are known working versions.
+Any previous version may also be valid, but has not been verified to be working._

 ## Installing Equalizer APO
 Equalizer APO is a system-wide Windows parametric equalizer, which allows for applying a single equalizer profile to a given playback device at a given time.
 Equalizer APO can be downloaded from [SourceForge](https://sourceforge.net/projects/equalizerapo/).